 Early diagnosis is key to helping lessen the effects of diabetes.
 If you believe that you have any of these symptoms you need to get tested.

 All of these symptoms may not be present at once.
-For example, gestational diabetes many times have no symptoms.
+For example, gestational diabetes often has no symptoms.

 The VA includes Type 2 diabetes from herbicides on its approved list for Veteran benefits.
-In order to qualify make sure you have a couple things in place.
+In order to qualify, make sure you have a couple of things in place.